 9. Measuring project success

 Time to review and reflect.
 How did you do?
-Once the HRMS is up and running and any initial bumps in the road have been flattened out, you need to conduct a review against the anticipated (an hopefully measurable!) benefits identified in the original business case.
-You’re looking to establish whether the organization is now receiving a good return on its investment.
+Once the HRMS is up and running and any initial bumps in the road have been flattened out, you need to conduct a post-implementation review against the anticipated (and hopefully measurable!) benefits identified in the original business case and the strategic objectives you were hoping the HRMS would help you achieve.

 Featured white papers

 Working with HRMS consultants: five steps to success

 Find and onboard the right HRMS consultant for your project with this guideDownload

 Get your detailed guide to planning and executing an HRMS implementationDownload